Painting Life: Crew

 Painting Life is the first English feature film directed by Dr. Biju, whose earlier eight films have won national film awards.

 M. J. Radhakrishnan, a 7-time winner of Kerala State Film Awards for Best Cinematography, is behind the camera.

-Singaporean composer Mark Chan is composed the background score of the film.
+Singaporean composer Mark Chan composed the background score of the film.
 The sound design, recording and mixing are performed by Jayadevan Chakkadath and Pramod Thomas.
 The film is co-produced by Silicon Media.

 Production

 Casting

-Painting Life is a pan Indian project with a cast and crew from 10 different Indian states.
+Painting Life is a pan-Indian project with a cast and crew from 10 different Indian states.
 The cast of the film includes Prakash Bare (Bangalore), Geetanjali Thapa (Mumbai), Ritabhari Chakraborty (Kolkata), Shankar Ramakrishnan (Kerala), Ravi Singh (Mumbai), Purav Goswami (Assam), Meera Vasudevan(Mumbai), Phuntsok Ladakhi (Jammu), Noksha Saham (Arunachal), Kinzong Bhutia (Sikkim), Master Govardhan(Kerala), Tensing Lepcha (Sikkim), Melwyn Williams (Delhi), Krishnan Balakrishnan (Kerala), Yancho Bhutia (Sikkim) and Arjun (Sikkim).

 Filming

 The film is shot entirely in Sikkim, an Indian state that borders China.
 The movie also talks about the dam construction which has impacted the ecology of this area.
 A number of NGOs and activists from the state, who continue to work against projects that threaten the ecosystem of Sikkim, were associated with the movie both on and behind the camera.